rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 When basecalling ONT reads using Albacore (ONT's command-line basecaller), we used the `--barcoding` option to sort the reads into barcode bins.
 We then ran [Porechop](https://github.com/rrwick/Porechop) on each bin to remove adapter sequences and discard chimeric reads.

 When running Porechop we used its barcode binning as well so we could keep only reads where both Albacore and Porechop agreed on the barcode bin.
 For example, Albacore put 95064 reads in the bin for barcode 1.
-Of these reads, Porechop put 90919 in the barcode 1 bin, 118 reads into bins for other barcodes, 3941 reads into no bin and 86 reads were discarded as chimeras.
+Of these, Porechop put 90919 in the barcode 1 bin, 118 reads into bins for other barcodes, 3941 reads into no bin and 86 reads were discarded as chimeras.
 By using only the 90919 reads where Albacore and Porechop agree, minimised barcode cross-contamination.

 All reads shorter than 2 kbp were discarded for each sample – due to the long read N50s this was a very small proportion of the reads.
 For samples which still had more than 500 Mbp of reads, we subsampled the read set down to 500 Mbp.
 This was done using read quality – specifically the reads' minimum qscore over a sliding window.
 This means that the discarded reads were the one which had the lowest quality regions, as indicated by their qscores.
 This was done with the `fastq_to_fastq.py` script in [this repo](https://github.com/rrwick/Fast5-to-Fastq).